 Courtesy: Ball State Athletics

-Mike Fleck, who was a member of the Ball State University golf team from 1988 through 1992, was named the third head men’s golf coach in Ball State history Aug.
+Mike Fleck, who was a member of the Ball State University men's golf team from 1988 through 1992, was named the third head coach in the program's history Aug.
 20, 1998.
+He replaced Earl Yestingsmeier, who was Ball State’s head coach for the previous 36 years.

-The 2012-13 season was Fleck's 15th leading the program and one of his best.
-The Cardinals competed in the NCAA tournament for the first time since 1991 and advanced in a playoff out of the Pullman Regional to reach the NCAA Championships for the first time since 1986.
+Two of those wins came during a 2012-13 season that was one of Fleck's finest in Muncie.
+The Cardinals competed in the NCAA tournament for the first time since 1991 and advanced in a playoff out of the Pullman Regional to reach the NCAA Nationals for the first time since 1986.

-The 2012-13 team claimed tournament titles at the Firestone Invitational and Pinehurst Intercollegiate in addition to runner-up finishes at the Pinetree Intercollegiate and the Mid-American Match Play.
-In the fall of 2012, Fleck guided the Cardinals to a ranking as high as No. 27 in the nation by Golfweek.
+That year's team, ranked as high as No. 27 in the nation by Golfweek, claimed tournament titles at the Firestone Invitational and Pinehurst Intercollegiate in addition to runner-up finishes at the Pinetree Intercollegiate and the Mid-American Match Play.

-While 2012-13 marked a return to the NCAA tournament as a team, Fleck had previously coached three individual NCAA Regional participants -- Jamie Broce in 1999, Eric Steger in 2011 and Tyler Merkel in 2012.
+While 2012-13 marked Ball State's return to the NCAA tournament as a team, Fleck previously coached three individual NCAA Regional participants -- Jamie Broce in 1999, Eric Steger in 2011 and Tyler Merkel in 2012.
+He added another in 2015 when Johnny Watts qualified for the Ball State-hosted Noblesville Regional by winning the MAC Championships.

-Fleck has had 14 All-MAC selections at Ball State, and the Cardinals’ three this year -- Merkel on the first team plus Joe Gasser and Alex Stinson on the second team -- marked the most for the program since 1982.
+He has had 18 All-MAC selections at Ball State, and the Cardinals’ three in 2012-13 -- Merkel on the first team plus Joe Gasser and Alex Stinson on the second team -- marked the most for the program since 1982.
 He also coached Broce, an All-American and the MAC Golfer of the Year, in his first year on the job in 1998-99.

-In addition to the on-course success, a Ball State golf student-athlete has been named a Cleveland Golf All-America Scholar on 41 occasions.
-In 2011-12, four Ball State golfers earned Scholar All-America status in TJ Carpenter, Tony Lazzara, Gasser and Stinson.
+In addition to the on-course success, Ball State men's golfers have been named Cleveland Golf/Srixon All-America Scholars on 33 occasions under Fleck's watch.
+In 2012-13, Ball State tied for the most All-America Scholars in the country with four -- Gasser, Tony Lazzara, Merkel and Stinson.
 In 2005-06, Ball State was the only school in the nation with five selections -- Brandon Boomsma, Patrick Wilkes-Krier, Wayne Denger, C.D.
 Hockersmith and Andy Skillman.

 Fleck, who graduated from Ball State in 1993, served as an assistant coach with the Cardinals for the 1993-94 season.
 He then became the head pro at Hickory Hills Golf Club in Farmland, Ind., for four years before returning to lead the men’s golf program at his alma mater.